-The list for each post will be provided to the Association electronically and/or hardcopy.
-Any vacancy filled by a leave replacement teacher (that is not being held for a unit member returning from leave of absence) after October 31 shall be posted during the following February or May posting period.
-Site selections shall be made within thirty (30) calendar days of the date that site administrators are provided with the names of eligible bidders by Human Resource Services Division, Certificated.
-In cases where site selections are not made within the established timelines, the Human Resource Services Division, Certificated will assign qualified unit members according to seniority.JULY
+12.2.2 Any vacancy filled by a leave replacement teacher (that is not being held for a unit member returning from leave of absence) after October 31 shall be posted during the May 1 posting period.
+In cases where site selections are not made within the established timelines, the Human Resource Services Division will assign qualified unit members according to seniority.

+Section 12.3: JULY POST

+12.3.1 All unit members in excess after June 30 shall be able to select in seniority order a vacant position for which they are qualified and credentialed.

+a.
+Unit members shall be provided a list of vacancies on the first day of the posting.

+b.
+Unit members shall have five (5) calendar days to select in priority order assignment preferences for which they are qualified and credentialed.

+c.
+Following the close of the post, Human Resource Services Division within ten (10) workdays shall notify all applicants theresult of their bids.

-12.2.
-Positions available immediately following the May post shall first be offered in seniority order to qualified unit members who are in priority consideration status.
+12.3.2.
+All vacant Positions available following the July post shall first be offered in seniority order to qualified unit members who are in priority consideration status.
 A unit member with priority consideration shall be required to accept a position for which he/she is qualified.
-The unit member’s priority consideration status shall expire upon such placement.2
+The unit member’s priority consideration status shall expire upon such placement.

+12.3.3 Human Resource Services Division shall route all voluntary transfer requests in accordance with Section 12.4.12 for any vacant positions not assigned during the July Post.Section 12.4: POST AND BID PROCEDURES

-POST 12.Each posted vacancy will show: location, credential required, major and minor field or grade level, duties, responsibilities, program description, and physical setting.
+12.4.1 Each posted vacancy will show: location, credential required, major and minor field or grade level, duties, responsibilities, program description, and physical setting.
 The Transfer Monitoring Committee shall review postings.

-12. From the date the Association receives its official copy of the posting, unit members will have a minimum of ten (10) calendar days to bid for posted positions.
-No new bids will be accepted after the posting period closes.
+12.4.2 No new bids will be accepted after the posting period closes.
 If a position on the post is delayed or modified, the bid acceptance for that one position will be extended for a like number of days.

-12..
-Extended Day Postings.
+12.4.3 Extended Day Postings.
 Site administrators shall poll their staffs as to interest and qualifications in accepting an available extended day assignment.
-The District shall have the right to require extended day assignments for related vacancies (e.g., English/School Newspaper, Science/Science Fair Sponsor, Physical Education/Athletics).
+The District shall have the right to require extended day assignments for related vacancies (e.g., English/School Newspaper, Science/Science Fair Sponsor, and Physical Education/Athletics).
 When more than one (1) vacancy is posted for a site and more than one (1) unrelated extended day assignment must also be staffed, all of the available extended day assignments will be advertised with each vacancy.
 Unit members who interview for such vacancies shall indicate their preference of and qualifications for an extended day assignment.
 In the event a qualified unit member cannot be found to fill a combined vacancy and extended day assignment, the vacancy may be filled at the discretion of the District.